 - Michael Smith (34,810 people)

 - David Smith (31,294 people)

 With these figures, it is not surprising that background check companies sometimes match people to other people’s court records.
 When this happens, and an individual is damaged by the mismatch (for example, by losing a job because of a background check that includes a criminal record that does not belong to them), the Fair Credit Reporting Act allows individuals to assert claims against the background check company.

-If you’ve been denied a job or damaged in another way because a background check company included someone else’s information in your background check, please contact the FCRA attorneys at The Weiner Law Firm LLC for a free consultation to learn your rights.
+If you’ve been denied a job or damaged in another way because a background check company included someone else’s information in your background check, please contact the FCRA attorneys at The Weiner Law Firm LLC for a consultation to learn your rights.